 Dr. Higano is an internationally renowned expert and clinical researcher focusing on prostate cancer.
 At UW, she led the prostate cancer clinical research group that participated in developing agents such as zoledronic acid, sipuleucel-T, enzalutamide, apalutamide, abiraterone, radium 223.
 Over these years, her clinical research has impacted the standards of care for patients with prostate cancer.
 She is a passionate educator and mentor and has guided many fellows and young faculty at the University of Washington and elsewhere who have chosen an academic career in GU Oncology.Disclosures:

-Articles by Celestia S. Higano, MD
+Lectures by Celestia S. Higano, MD